DeltaE/RESource/docs/source/notes/data.md

         1. Go to [CLC download](https://land.copernicus.eu/en/products/corine-land-cover/clc2018#download)
         2. Register to their portal for API access
         3. Use the raster option to get the download URL
-        > RESource currently supports raster processing (automated) for this dataset.
-However, users can define their custom methods to incorporate vector (GDB/GPKG) datasets to fit their purpose.

         <img src="../_static/screenshots/CORINE_land_cover_data.png" alt="CORINE_land_cover_data" width="500"/>

+        4. Download the raster file package (comes as a zip file) and extract the raster file (.tiff) from the zip.
+        5. Save the raster file (.tiff) inside 'data/downloaded_data/CORINE'
-        4. Update the `source` key in your configuration file (e.g., `config/config_WB6.yaml`) with the obtained URL
+        6. Update the `raster` key in your configuration file (e.g., `config/config_WB6.yaml`) with the downloaded raster file (.tiff) name.

            - __Example__ configuration structure from `config/config_WB6.yaml`:
            ```yaml